 In previous entries, I’ve talked about Jerry Herman’s ability to tell full stories with his songs, and I Am What I Am is a prime example of his style.
 I love the way it starts small, almost as an internal thought.
-Halfway through the song, the singer comes to the realisation that self-affirmation just won’t be enough.
-His truth, who he is, needs to be spoken out loud, the world needs to know what he’s all about.
+Halfway through the song, the singer realises that self-affirmation won’t be enough.
+His truth, who he is, needs to be spoken aloud; the world needs to know what he’s all about.
 No excuses and no explanations.
 It is a leap of faith with the hope that once and for all, people will accept him for what he is and not for the person he is expected to be.

-Sometime in the 1980s, I accompanied my parents to a conservative small city in Venezuela, I had to go visit a researcher at their local university, and my parents had to attend a social event.
-I was expected to attend such soirée with them.
+Sometime in the 1980s, I accompanied my parents to a conservative small city in Venezuela.
+I had to visit a researcher at their local university, and my parents had to attend a social event.
+I was expected to attend the soirée with them.

-On the night of the party, I donned a fabulous pair of high waisted red pleated trousers, a white shirt, and white jacket.
+On the night of the party, I donned a fabulous pair of high-waisted red pleated trousers, a white shirt, and a white jacket.
 I loved my little ensemble.
 My parents didn’t like it as much as I did, but they didn’t say anything.
 They knew that although I would acknowledge their comments, I wouldn’t validate them.
 Ever since I was a kid, I’d had very little regard for what others thought about my weight, what I wore or did to my hair.
-I pretty much danced to my own drum when it came to personal appearance.
+I danced to my drum when it came to personal appearance.

-At the party, people would look in my direction, talk among themselves and laugh.
+People would look in my direction at the party, talk among themselves, and laugh.
 Halfway through the party, everybody had an opinion about the chubby gay guy wearing red trousers.
-Oh yes, at some point during the evening it had been determined that anyone wearing red trousers definitely had to be gay.
-Sure, baggy red pants were a tad over the top and I know that I may have looked a little bit ridiculous, but god darn it, it was my right to wear those red pants to that event.
+Oh yes, at some point during the evening, it had been determined that anyone wearing red trousers definitely had to be gay.
+Sure, baggy red pants were a tad over the top, and I know that I may have looked a little bit ridiculous, but god darn it, it was my right to wear those red pants to that event.
 No questions asked.
-It was my god given right to be ridiculous.
+It was my god-given right to be ridiculous.

-You see, for years, I’ve been a big believer of what I like to call “everybody’s right to be ridiculous.”
-Some of the things we do can be perceived by others as being ridiculous, and even if they’re right, it is our right to be whatever we want to be without having to give any explanations.
-We have the right to show the world what we are without any excuses, and we shouldn’t give anybody the power to take that away from us.
+For years, I’ve been a big believer in what I like to call “everybody’s right to be ridiculous.”
+Some of the things we do can be perceived by others as ridiculous, and even if they’re right, it is our right to be whatever we want to be without having to explain.
+We have the right to show the world what we are without excuses, and we shouldn’t give anybody the power to take that away from us.